gongxjtju/MSFBinder/README.md

 ## DataSet

-You can gain PDB1075 and PDB186 datasets from http://server.malab.cn/Local-DPP/Datasets.html
+The raw sequences of PDB1075 and PDB186 datasets can be obtained from http://server.malab.cn/Local-DPP/Datasets.html

-## DWT method
+## Feature extraction

-The code of DWT method and line_map functon can be gained from https://figshare.com/articles/Improved_detection_of_DNA-binding_proteins_via_compression_technology_on_PSSM_information/5104084
+### DWT method

-PSSM_DWT_feature_guiyihua.csv can be gained by DWT method.
-The PSSM_DWT_feature_guiyihua.csv is too big to upload.
-The positive samples are behind the negative samples.
+The source code of DWT method can be downloaed from https://figshare.com/articles/Improved_detection_of_DNA-binding_proteins_via_compression_technology_on_PSSM_information/5104084

-## 188D method
+### 188D method

 java -jar 188D.jar test.txt result.txt